stefro/laravel-lang-country/README.md

 LangCountry::lang();
 /*
- * The path where to store temporary files while performing image conversions.
- * If set to null, storage_path('medialibrary/temp') will be used.
  * This will return the right language.
 This can be a two char representation
  * (example: "nl", dutch) or a four char representation (example: es_CO; Spanish-colombian) */